hkstm/MusEx/README.md

 # VU.InfoVis2021

 ## Setup
-Data in /data/kaggle folder can be obtained from [here](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks)
+Data in /data/kaggle folder can be obtained from [here](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks).
+The files are small enough in principle right now to store on GH but might slow down versioning and might [not be good practice](https://docs.github.com/en/github/managing-large-files)?

 I installed the requirements for Kaggle.ipynb (and other related files in the future) using:
 ```